youcefamar/js-online-checkers/README.md

 2. Finding Valid Moves (getValidMoves function) Identifies all possible moves for a given player.
 Ensures moves follow the game rules (e.g., diagonal movement, capturing opponents).
-Handles multi-jumps (chains of captures in a single turn).
 3. Applying Moves (applyMove function)
 Simulates moving a piece to a new position.
 Removes captured pieces from the board.